-The movie follows Danny (Gabriel Chavarria), a young Mexican-American who is far more interested in becoming a renown street artist than working in the garage owned by his dad, Miguel (Demián Bichir), a lowrider aficionado.
-Danny's mom Gloria (Eva Longoria) tries to hold the family together, before Danny's estranged brother Francisco 'Ghost' Alvarez (Theo Rossi) returns home from prison, old wounds and forcing Danny to confront his family's turbulent past.
+The movie follows Danny (Gabriel Chavarria), a young Mexican American who is far more interested in becoming a renown street artist than working in the garage owned by his dad, Miguel (Demián Bichir), a lowrider aficionado.
+Danny's mom, Gloria (Eva Longoria), tries to hold the family together, before Danny's estranged brother Francisco "Ghost" Alvarez (Theo Rossi) returns home from prison forces Danny to confront his family's turbulent past.

-And while it feels a bit redundant to see yet another film about Mexican-Americans getting shot and going to jail, my biggest gripe with Lowriders isn't that it sits in the shadow of American Me.
-Instead, it's the way they leave out lowrider culture's history and radical politics.
+And while it feels a bit redundant to see yet another film about Mexican Americans getting shot and going to jail, my biggest gripe with Lowriders isn't that it sits in the shadow of American Me.
+Instead, it's the way it leaves out lowrider culture's history and radical politics.
 I grew up on the border, where lowriders have always been a loud symbol of cultural pride, cruising up against an Anglo world that demanded orderly labor, model minorities, and obedient barrios.

 Most old-school lowriders and Chicanx historians trace the history of the lowrider to the the rise of the pachuco.
 These cholo forerunners wore flashy oversized ensembles called zoot suits, spoke a distinct border Spanglish, and connected with jazz and street culture.
 In the 1930s, the pachuco style was immortalized when the Juárez-based performer Germán Valdés harnessed the pachuco dialect and clothes in his infamous caricature Tin-Tan, spreading the pachuco look across the North American continent.
 Pachucos subversive aesthetic became notorious, enraging establishment types on both sides of the border.

 Most importantly, pachuco represented nonconformity and rebelliousness at the peak of Anglo nationalism in the 1940s.
-Back then, Mexican-American communities were still recovering from the US government's 1930s "repatriation" program, which saw the mass deportation of a million Mexicans and US citizens of Mexican-descent "back" to Mexico.
-Meanwhile, Mexicans continued to face the day-to-day racism of an Anglo society which saw them as aliens.
-The appearance of young brown men and women wearing zoot suits only contributed to the rising wrath of xenophobia, which eventually blew up in 1943 with media-sanctioned assaults on Mexican-American communities during LA's Zoot Suit Riots.
+Back then, Mexican American communities were still recovering from the US government's 1930s "repatriation" program, which saw the mass deportation of a million Mexicans and US citizens of Mexican-descent "back" to Mexico.
+Meanwhile, Mexicans continued to face the day-to-day racism of an Anglo society that saw them as aliens.
+The appearance of young brown men and women wearing zoot suits only contributed to the rising wrath of xenophobia, which eventually blew up in 1943 with media-sanctioned assaults on Mexican American communities during LA's Zoot Suit Riots.

 To get the car low, early lowriders weighed their cars down with cinderblocks and sandbags, and then took their cars on slow barrio cruises, a practice that mimicked the courtship-seeking paseo of young men in Mexican pueblos.

-The lowrider also pushed against typical American car design, showcasing Mexican-American religious imagery, candy-coloured vibrancy, and hand-crafted representations of Nahua and Maya symbolism.
+The lowrider also pushed against typical American car design, showcasing Mexican American religious imagery, candy-colored vibrancy, and handcrafted representations of Nahua and Maya symbolism.
 It's this imagery that inspires most lowriders to think of their cars as "rolling art."

 The lowrider's imagery and history has also enabled it to stand for much more than a flashy vehicle at a car show.
 For some, the lowrider has come to define the ambition of cultural preservation and barrio defense in precarious times.